CLOSE SEARCH

 unless the contract specifies otherwise, the Scheme provides that payment becomes due 28 days after completion or claim, payment notices must be issued 5 days after due date, pay less notices must be issued 7 days before final date and the final date for payment is 17 days after due date.

 If no adjudicator or Adjudicator Nominating Body (ANB) is named in the contract, the referring party can apply to any relevant ANB of their choice to appoint an adjudicator.
 Common ANBs include the Royal Institution of Chartered Surveyors (RICS) or the Construction Industry Council (CIC).
 There are others as well.
+The overall process to get a decision is only 28 days because the essence of smash and grab is simply that the paying party has missed the time period and/or the process to challenge the payment.
+However, this does not mean the amount cannot be challenged later (see below).

 Our construction law team can: